Introduction to SpinningUniverse.com

 A HYPOTHESIS

 ALL CELESTIAL BODY MOTIONS ORIGINATE FROM THEIR INTRINSIC AND AUTONOMOUS AXIAL ROTATIONS.
-THE ROTATION SPEEDS ARE LINEARLY RELATED TO THE MASS OF THE BODY; THE MOTHER BODIES CONTROL THE SPEED OF ORBIT AND EVEN THE AXIAL ROTATION SPEEDS OF SATELLITE BODIES:
+THE ROTATION SPEEDS ARE LINEARLY RELATED TO THE MASS OF THE BODY; THE MOTHER BODIES CONTROL THE SPEED OF ORBIT AND EVEN THE AXIAL ROTATION SPEEDS OF THEIR MOST PROXIMAL SATELLITE BODIES:

 MOTHER BODIES ROTATE ON THEIR AXES IN THE COUNTERCLOCKWISE DIRECTION; THEIR SATELLITES ORBIT IN THAT SAME DIRECTION, AND ALWAYS ALONG THE ECLIPTIC OF MOTHER BODIES: